 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice bag, or a plastic bag, or towel filled with ice on the face in the area of surgery.
 Ice applied for 20 minutes on and 20 minutes off during the waking hours of the first 24 hours is helpful.
 Bruising can occur, especially when patients are taking aspirin regularly.
 Do not be alarmed at the bruising, as it only signifies blood just underneath the skin.

 Drink plenty of fluids.
 Avoid hot liquids or food.
 Soft food and liquids should be eaten on the day of surgery.
-A gradual progression to a normal diet over the next few days is best, however some patients can return to a normal diet much sooner.
+A gradual progression to a normal diet over the next few days is best, however, some patients can return to a normal diet much sooner.
 Please note any specific instructions regarding this given to you by the surgical staff.

 Oral surgery may or may not be associated with some amount of discomfort.
 Many times, over-the-counter pain relievers such as Tylenol or ibuprofen will suffice (unless you have a medical condition which contraindicates these medications).
 Other times, a prescription may be preferred.
 You will usually have a prescription for pain medication.
-You should not take a pain pill until you start to feel the affects of the local anesthesia (numbing medicine) begin wear off.
-Taking you pain medication too soon can cause over-sedation and nausea.
+You should not take a pain pill until you start to feel the effects of the local anesthesia (numbing medicine) begin to wear off.
+Taking your pain medication too soon can cause over-sedation and nausea.
 Effects of pain medicines vary widely among individuals.
 If you do not achieve adequate relief, you may supplement each pill with ibuprofen (unless you have a condition or take other medication in which ibuprofen is contraindicated).
 Some people may even require two of the pain pills at one time during early stages (but that may add to the risk of an upset stomach).
-Remember that the most severe discomfort is usually within the first six hour after the local anesthetic (numbing medicine) wears off: after that your need for medicine should lessen.
+Remember that the most severe discomfort is usually within the first six hours after the local anesthetic (numbing medicine) wears off: after that your need for medicine should lessen.